Undocumented and AB 540 Students

 (One) benefit of DACA Advance Parole

-Re-entering the U.S. on DACA Advance Parole counts as a “lawful entry,” which is a requirement for qualifying individuals to get their green card (lawful permanent residence) from within the U.S.
+Re-entering the U.S. on DACA Advance Parole counts as a “lawful entry,” which is a requirement for qualifying individuals to get their green card (lawful permanent residence) from within the U.S. However, obtaining a “lawful entry” alone is NOT a valid purpose to apply for Advance Parole.

-Last modified: Jan 31, 2024
+Last modified: Oct 09, 2024